Last updated on June 5th, 2023 at 11:45 am

 The ultimate argument against RV covers is the idea that RV covers can actually cause damage to your RV.
 But is this strictly true?
 If purchasing a fabric RV cover, keep in mind that you usually get what you pay for.
 Skimping on an RV cover can sometimes do more harm than good!

 Cheaper RV covers are notorious for damaging the exterior of your RV if not designed well.
 Cheaper covers don’t often take high winds into account, as well as being made of weaker, nonbreathable fabrics.
-These covers are known for ripping, scratching exteriors, and even creating mold and algae underneath, promoting growth both inside and outside of your RV!
+These covers are known for ripping, scratching exteriors, and even creating mold and algae underneath, promoting growth both inside and outside your RV!

 Tarps are an easy and cheap purchase to make if there’s a huge storm and your rig’s roof starts leaking.
 However, most tarps are not ideal to use in the long run, as their durability is suspect as well as most likely to damage your rig.
-Tarps are often made with metal grommets as well as made with moisture trapping plastic material.
+Tarps are often made with metal grommets as well as made with moisture-trapping plastic material.
 Tarps are the number one cover option to cause damage.

 If your RV cover is improperly installed it may also cause damage to your RV.
 A loose cover can flap in the heavy winter winds, leading to the potential of scratching or even denting your rig.
 Many higher quality RV covers include wind flaps to promote wind passing through your cover easily, but installation is key.
 Keeping your cover tight and close to your rig will help during those big wind storms!

-How Do I Keep Moisture Out of My RV in Winter?
+How Do I Keep Moisture Out Of My RV In Winter?

 Moisture is the RV’s worst enemy, and if you own an RV you know how difficult it is to keep your RV totally dry!
 What will you do come winter, when rain, snow, and condensation are at their peaks?